Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Survey Setup

 We assume a Lorentzian spectral response function with FWHM given by $\lambda/R$, where $R=10$.
 Since the PHI employs linear variable filters, it is possible to define finer spectral channels while maintaining the same response profile.
 This allows for improved spectral sampling.
 In this work, we consider a spectral binning of $R=20$, resulting in 24 spectral channels.
 The noise rms for the $R=20$ binning is scaled by a factor of $\sqrt{2}$ accordingly.

 FIRESS provides two spectroscopy modes spanning 24 to 235~$\mu$m.
 Its low-resolution mode uses four slit-fed grating spectrometer modules with spectral resolution $R\sim100$, while a Fourier Transform Module can be inserted to provide high-resolution spectra with $R=2{,}100$--$20{,}000$.
 In this work, we focus on the low-resolution mode, assuming a uniform spectral resolution of $R=100$, which yields a total of 229 spectral channels between 24 and 235~$\mu$m.
 The FIRESS beam size varies from $7''.6$ to $22''.9$ across this wavelength range.
-We consider a fiducial FIRESS survey covering $\Omega_{\rm sur} = 0.1$~deg$^2$ with an integration time of 1000~hours.
+We consider a fiducial FIRESS survey covering $\Omega_{\rm sur} = 0.1$~deg$^2$ with an integration time of 1000~hr.
 The noise levels per spectral channel for FIRESS are also taken from the official PRIMA website and shown in Figure~\ref{F:prima_sign}.

 We adopt a multipole range of $500 < \ell < 2\times10^4$ with 10 logarithmically spaced $\ell$ bins for both the PHI and FIRESS analyses.
 The higher $\ell$ range is selected to adapt to the small field sizes considered in these cases.
-We acknowledge that these higher $\ell$ modes probe scales where the signal enters the non-linear regime, beyond the validity of our current formalism.
-Modeling the effects of non-linear clustering is deferred to future work.
+We acknowledge that these higher $\ell$ modes probe scales where the signal enters the nonlinear regime, beyond the validity of our current formalism.
+Modeling the effects of nonlinear clustering is deferred to future work.